imagingbook/JGraphix/README.md

 # JGraphix
 Simple setup for performing non-interactive graphics operations in Java.
+Requires Java 1.8.

 ## Installation
-Download the JAR file from https://github.com/imagingbook/JGraphix/tree/master/jars and add it to your java project (add to build path).
+Download the JAR file from https://github.com/imagingbook/JGraphix/tree/master/jars and add it to your Java project (add to build path).

 ## Typical Usage